|

 Annually:

--Fecal Test - To test for internal parasites.
+- Fecal Test to check for internal parasites.

 |